Demi-urge/menace_sandbox/docs/environment_generator.md

 ```python
 presets = generate_presets(profiles=["high_latency", "hostile_input"])
 ```

+## Interpreting Per-Scenario Metrics

+Each preset carries a `SCENARIO_NAME` so that ROI and synergy measurements are grouped per scenario.
+After a run inspect `roi_history.json` or the metrics database and filter by this name to see how a particular profile behaves.
+A drop in `synergy_resilience` for `hostile_input` indicates the system struggled with malicious payloads, while high `security_score` under `high_latency_api` shows robust network handling.

 When provided and the tracker contains at least five ROI samples, the agent's `decide()` method adjusts `CPU_LIMIT`, `MEMORY_LIMIT`, `BANDWIDTH_LIMIT` and